 Mrs. John Osborn, Prop., Orr's Island.

 Skolfield.
 They had no children.
 There has been a tendency for some to mix up the two John Orrs, but it must be remembered that John the brother of Joseph did not come to the Island but bought a farm at Mere Point and that the John Orr of Orr's Island was the son of Clement Orr, Jr. To sum the matter up as far as we are able, we must conclude that the Orrs now natives of the Island must be the descendants of the original Clement through Clement's son.
-The sons of Clement were Clement second, William, Richard, John and David.
+The sons of Clement were Clement second, Wilham, Richard, John and David.
 Richard the first was the father of Dunning Orr who was the father of Hiram, Frank, and Richard 2d.
 The last mentioned brothers lived at Orr's Island Oct.
 22, 1898.
 The sons of William were Charles, Joseph, James, Alfred and Henry.
 Charles who still lives on the old Clement Orr place is a lineal descendant of Clement.
-The first, Charles has three sons living.
-William, Edward and Henry.
+The first, Charles has three sons living, William, Edward and Henry.
 David had one son, Isaac, who lived in Portland in 1898.

 THE NATURAL LAY OF THE LAND.

 ORR'S Island is situated in Eastern Casco Bay, eighteen miles from Portland and is one of the Harpswell islands.
-It is bounded on the north and east by Great Island and the eastern bay which lies between the town.
+It is bounded on the north and east by Great Island and the eastern bay which lies between the town

+of Ph Islan well wat at t bear gra and the

+Or the \$8

-some to mix
+to

-e brother of

-re Point and

-Jr. To sum

-ne Orrs now

-nat Clement

-second, Wilther of Dund.
-The last

-sons of Wiles who still

-ement.
-The

-enry.
+for some to mix on the brother of Mere Point and Drr, Jr. To sum at the Orrs now riginal Clement of second, Wiles father of Dunda 2d.
+The last The sons of Wilnarles who still of Clement.
+The Henry.
 David

-of Phippsburg and Harpswell, on the south by Lowell's cove and Bailey's Island, on the west by North Harpswell, Harpswell Centre, West Harpswell and South Harpswell and separated by Harpswell sound, a body of water about a mile wide.
+miles from Portded on the north et ween the town of Phippsburg and Harpswell, on the south by Lowell's cove and Bailey's Island, on the west by North Harpswell, Harpswell Centre, West Harpswell and South Harpswell and separated by Harpswell sound, a body of water about a mile wide.
 The community is divided into two villages; one at the steamboat landing, the other at the head of Lowell's Cove.
 The beauty of the natural lay of the land is enhanced by its green groves and grand ocean views.
 There are two churches on the Island, Free Baptist and Methodist; and two school houses, one for primary school, the other is the grammar school department.
 The local inhabitants number about 440.
 The chief business is fishing, although some farming is done in the northern sections.

 THE SKOLFIELD HOUSE.